Meet the Bar Show Cast

 Nicole PearceNicole Pearce

 Nicole has been singing and swaying in the Bar Show since 2011.
 A singer from an early age, Nicole has performed throughout Chicago and the Midwest.
 She also once suffered through a tap dance class.
-She is a graduate of DePaul University College of Law and on the work stage, she serves as VP, Legal at Intelligent Medical Objects, Inc. focusing on healthcare technology transactions.
+She is a graduate of DePaul University College of Law and on the work stage, she is a commercial counsel at Spring Health, a mental health startup.
 She lives in Oak Park with her musical theatre loving wife, Kara, their daughter, Amelie, and their menagerie of (mostly) domesticated animals.

 Valerie RaedyValerie Raedy